leem26/mmlee/content/project/_index.md

   text_link_label: ""
   text_link_url: ""
   title: A Sidebar for Your Projects
-title: A Project Portfolio To Growwww
+title: For my recent academic projects
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **